SOLID FOODS OVERVIEW

 Introducing solid foods and vitamin and mineral supplementation during infancy

-Management of failure to thrive (undernutrition) in children younger than two years
+Failure to thrive (undernutrition) in children younger than two years: Management

 Poor weight gain in children older than two years of age